 Don’s law practice focuses on litigation involving wrongful death, negligence, product liability, and bad faith insurance claims.
-He has performed work for clients with cases in Alaska, Washington, California, Connecticut, Florida, Nebraska, New Mexico and Nevada.
+He has performed work for clients with cases in Alaska, Washington, Oregon, California, Connecticut, Florida, Nebraska, New Mexico and Nevada.
 Don has won five jury verdicts for plaintiffs each in excess of one million dollars.
 He has also assisted multiple trial teams in obtaining jury verdicts for plaintiffs in excess of $200 million.
 Don often lends his expertise to other lawyers —he and Rick Friedman regularly work together to develop effective presentations for juries in cases involving large compensatory or punitive damages.

 To contact Don, you can email him at firstname.lastname@example.org.